Mysteriza/mysteriza/README.md

 ### 💼 Career Goals

 I'm currently focusing on **Cyber Security** and **Internet of Things**, with the aspiration of becoming a ***pentester on a Red Team***.
-My technical skills combined with my keen interest in Cyber Security and Internet of Things position me as a valuable asset in facing challenges in these fields
+My technical skills combined with my keen interest in Cyber Security and Internet of Things position me as a valuable asset in facing challenges in these fields.

 ---